 - Just don’t have the time with work load/poor planning

-- Forgot to communicate absence, or simply forgot to attend meeting.
+- Did not communicate absence prior to meeting, or simply forgot to attend meeting

 How to avoid receiving an unexcused absence: